eatsu/kwin-script-virtual-desktops-only-on-primary/README.md

 ### From GUI

+0. Download a `.kwinscript` file from the [Releases] page.
 1. Open "System Settings".
 2. Select "KWin Scripts" sidebar item.
-3. Press "Get New…" button.
+3. Press "Install from File…" button.
-4. Search for "Virtual Desktops Only on Primary" and press "Install" button.
+4. Select the downloaded `.kwinscript` file.
 5. Enable it **on your primary monitor**.

 ### From the source